The 7 Best Moraine Lake Hikes

 5. Consolation Lakes Trail

-As you have seen, many of the best Moraine Lake hikes are moderate-to-difficult trails, but if you are not up to that, don’t worry.
+As you have seen, our top four Moraine Lake hikes are moderate-to-difficult trails, but if you are not up to that, don’t worry.
 There are a few easy Moraine Lake hiking trails too.
 In fact, the short Consolation Lakes trail is one of our favorite easy hikes in Banff National Park.

 The Consolation Lakes trail has long been one of our favorite easy Moraine Lake hikes as it packs in a ton of scenery in a very short distance.
 Along the way to the Consolation Lakes, you’ll pass the Moraine Lake Rockpile (another of the best Moraine Lake hikes), walk through a rockslide fallen off the Tower of Babel (2,310 m), and enjoy a walk through a lush forest along the shores of Babel Creek.